The Morning After: Get ready for Meta Connect

 She was a key witness in Sam Bankman-Fried’s criminal trial.

-Caroline Ellison, .
+Caroline Ellison, CEO of Alameda Research and advisor to FTX founder Sam Bankman-Fried, has been sentenced to two years in prison.
 Ellison pled guilty at the end of 2022 for her role in the FTX fraud and was a key witness in Bankman-Fried’s criminal trial.
 Ellison will spend a further three years on supervised release once she has left prison.
 In a statement, the disgraced crypto executive expressed remorse for her conduct.

 Except in Japan, for obvious reasons.

-Depending on your loyalties, Palworld is either an exciting spin on the adventure genre or a shameless rip-off of Pokémon, but with guns. .
+Depending on your loyalties, Palworld is either an exciting spin on the adventure genre or a shameless rip-off of Pokémon, but with guns.
+Developer Pocketpair is being sued in Japan by Nintendo, who is firmly in the latter camp, but that isn’t yet slowing Palworld’s progress.
 The title was just surprise-launched for the PS5 in 68 countries, with Japan an obvious exception.

+Duolingo, best known as a language learning app, now makes a piano

 I want this thing so darn much.

 I’ve been a fan of cute pianos that teach you how to play for a long while and have reviewed a few for Engadget.
-Now, .
+Now, Duolingo is getting in on the action, teaming up with baby digital piano makers Loog to produce its own learning piano.
 It’ll integrate with Duolingo’s app, which has music courses to teach folks how to grasp the basics of playing.
 And, did I mention that I really want to play with one of these?

 Raise your hand if you didn’t know this was a thing.

-TikTok has announced The platform announced it’ll cease operations on November 28 and delete all user data and login information soon after.
+TikTok has announced TikTok Music, the company’s streaming service to rival Spotify and Apple Music, is closing down.
+The platform announced it’ll cease operations on November 28 and delete all user data and login information soon after.
 It has advised subscribers to reach out to their payment platforms of choice to get refunds before that date.
 Don’t worry though, I’m a technology journalist and even I didn’t know TikTok had its own standalone streaming service.